nervous-energy/connells-readme/README.md

 Great teams are rare!
 Leaders need to set the right conditions, which is very hard, but the people in the team also need to put in the work.
 Bruce Tuckman famously developed the model of 'Forming, Storming, Norming, and Performing', which describes how effective teams evolve.
 I refer to it often, and encourage all the teams I work with to think about it.

 When it goes right, the results are amazing.
 Great teams embrace responsibility and accountability, they are hungry for challenges and move fast.
 Best of all, they celebrate their wins, commiserate their losses, and challenge themselves to get better.
+If you work with me, I expect you to be 100% behind the team.

 ## Systems